adithya-hub3/ARP-Defender/README.md

 # ARP-Defender
 An Application for Guarding against ARP Poisoning Attacks.

-This Application works on all Debian linux platforms.
+This Application works on all Debian linux Distributions.

 --> After Installing goto /opt/APP_arp directory and then copy the file named "ARP-Defender.desktop" and Paste it on your Desktop.